Explosion and Fire on South Korean Ship in Strait of Hormuz Sparks International Concern - PRESS AI WORLD

 side-post-image

-Explosion and fire on South Korean ship in Strait of Hormuz sparks investigation
+Explosion and Fire on South Korean Ship in Strait of Hormuz Sparks International Concern

 • An explosion and fire occurred on the South Korean cargo ship HMM Namu in the Strait of Hormuz.

-• Former US President Trump attributes the incident to an Iranian attack and suggests increased military support for South Korea.
+• US President Trump attributed the incident to an Iranian attack, prompting investigations.

 SHARE THIS ARTICLE: